robin-raymond/zax.io/concurrency.md

 ### Allocators and threading

-When normal allocation is performed on the context using the standard allocator operator (`@`), the allocator will use the standard allocator (`___.allocator`) which is usually set to the sequential allocator (`___.sequential.allocator`).
-The sequential allocator is typically faster than the parallel allocator (`___.parallel.allocator`) as the sequential allocator only needs to allocate memory using thread unaware allocation algorithms.
+When allocation is performed on the context using the standard allocator operator (`@`), the allocator will use the standard allocator (`___.allocator`) which is usually set to the sequential allocator (`___.sequential.allocator`).
+The sequential allocator is typically faster than the parallel allocator (`___.parallel.allocator`) as the sequential allocator only needs to allocate memory using thread unaware allocation algorithms and frees using the thread unaware algorithms.

+The downside to a sequential allocator is that allocation and deallocation assume thread local heaps which can have unintended consequences.
+The sequential allocators do not use any thread locking mechanisms as they assume only the current thread can manipulate a thread's heap at any given time without locks.
+However, if one thread performs a thread heap allocation and another thread performs the deallocation then that memory needs to be reinserted into the original thread's heap (which cannot be done by another thread).
+In this specific case, the freed memory is inserted into a thread safe dangling list for the original thread that performed the allocation.
+When the original thread wakes up and decides to examine the dangling points for that thread then the dangling memory blocks can be reinserted back into the original thread heap (which usually happens during parallel allocation of if more space is needed for the thread heap).
+If the originating thread has quit prior to freeing a thread heap allocation then that dangling memory should be recycled into another thread's heap when freed.

-A double at symbol, known as the parallel allocator operator (`@@`), is a compiler shortcut to request allocation using parallel/thread safe allocators for the types and its contained types.
-When the parallel allocator operator is encountered the standard allocator is replaced by the parallel allocator temporarily automatically.
-An at symbol with a bang, known as the sequential allocator operator (`@!`), forces the sequential allocator to be used for the type and its contained types by replacing the standard allocator (`___.allocator`) temporarily automatically.
+A double "at" symbol, known as the parallel allocator operator (`@@`), is a compiler shortcut to force allocation using parallel/thread safe allocators for the types (and its contained types).
+When the parallel allocator operator is encountered the standard allocator is replaced by the parallel allocator temporarily for the current allocation (and reset back to the original allocation completes).
+An "at" symbol with a "bang", known as the sequential allocator operator (`@!`), forces the sequential allocator to be used for the type (and its contained types) by replacing the standard allocator (`___.allocator`) temporarily.

-Whenever a `strong` pointer type is allocated, the standard allocator (`___.allocator`) in the context is replaced by the parallel allocator temporarily (i.e. assigned to `___.parallel.allocator`) automatically.
+Whenever a `strong` pointer type is allocated, the standard allocator (`___.allocator`) in the context is replaced by the parallel allocator temporarily (i.e. assigned to `___.parallel.allocator`).
 This is done to ensure that any allocated data is entirely allocated in a thread safe manner (and deallocated later in a thread safe manner).
-Once the allocation is complete, the original standard allocator is restored allowing any future constructor and allocations of other types to use the potentially faster sequential (`___.sequential.allocator`) allocator if that was previously in use.
+Once the allocation is complete, the original standard allocator is restored allowing any future constructor and allocations of other types to use the potentially faster sequential (`___.sequential.allocator`) allocator if that allocator was previously in use.

 Caution: care must be taken when transferring an allocated `own` pointer to a `strong` pointer.
 Pointers qualified as `unique` or `own` are allocated using the standard allocator which is typically set to the sequential allocator by default.
-If an `own` pointer gets transferred later into a `strong` pointer or across thread boundaries, the standard allocator should be replaced with the parallel allocator.
+If an `own` pointer gets transferred later into a `strong` pointer or across thread boundaries, then consider using parallel allocators.

 A qualifier of `deep` can be applied to the function definition where all input and output arguments automatically have `deep` applied to each argument type where appropriate.
 Where `deep` is applied to a function, another advantage is any captured values also have the `deep` attribute applied, i.e. any copies performed on captured values will cause a `deep` copy to be performed.
 If a non-final function is qualified as `deep` then any replacement assignment of the function must also be qualified as `deep`.

 Functions declared as `promise`, `task`, or `channel` are implicitly asynchronous.
 The parallel allocators are automatically substituted over the sequential allocators for a function call implicitly asynchronous or functions declared explicitly asynchronous using the `[[asynchronous]]` directive.
-The previous allocators are restored automatically upon exit of the asynchronous function's call or capture towards a later call.
+The previous allocators are restored automatically upon exit of the asynchronous function's call.
 When combined with `deep`, copy operations will cause parallel allocators to be used over sequential allocators during `deep` data copies.
 When all data is copied out from the previous calling thread and the new thread is executing, the sequential allocators will be used as the default allocators on another thread as normal.
 Asynchronous functions declared with `deep` also have their return arguments passed into a `then` routine for automatic copy of the returned results and the parallel allocators are once again substituted as the default allocator.

-A sequential allocator is only designed to deallocate from the thread it is assigned for speed efficiency reasons.
-If a default sequential allocator is used to free memory from a thread it was not assigned, the sequential allocator can decide to issue a panic, or undefined behaviors may result.
-If the sequential allocator is replaced with an alternative implementation, it may put the memory into a "future de-allocation clean-up" bucket to be processed when the correctly assigned thread issues a thread allocation or deallocation.
-Even other alternative implementations of sequential allocators may be designed parallel safe but use locks that give preference to the assigned thread over other threads.
+A sequential allocator is designed to favour allocations that deallocate from the same thread for speed efficiency reasons.
+But memory deallocated on different threads should eventually cause dangling memory to become reintegrated into the original thread's heap (at the cost of efficiency).

-The language does not enforce the rules of allocation, but instead gives tools to ensure that allocations are as optimal as possible depending on the coder's needs.
+The language does not enforce the rules of allocation, but instead gives tools to ensure that allocations are as optimal as possible depending on the coder's intentions.

 ````zax